 Last week, Sonatype discovered multiple Python packages that not only exfiltrate your secrets—AWS credentials and environment variables but rather upload these to a publicly exposed endpoint.

-These packages were discovered by Sonatype's automated malware detection system, offered as a part of Nexus platform products, including Nexus Firewall.
+These packages were discovered by Sonatype's automated malware detection system, offered as a part of the Sonatype platform products, including Sonatype Repository Firewall.
 On a further review, we deemed these packages malicious and reported them to PyPI.

 These malicious packages, assigned sonatype-2022-3475 and sonatype-2022-3546 are: